-Design Air Voids of Table 441.02-1.
-Provide a mix design with at least four points, including a minimum of two points above and two points below the asphalt binder content.
+Perform the mix design and supply all required data in a manner taught in Level 2 Asphalt Technician school, Level 3 Asphalt Mix Design school and in the Asphalt Institute Manual Series No. 2.
+Use a 2-hour cure for all mix samples.
+Ensure the cure temperature and specimen compaction temperature are the same.
+Select the JMF asphalt binder content using the Design Air Voids and ensure the JMF meets the other requirements of Table 441.02-1.
+Provide a mix design with at least four asphalt binder content points, including a minimum of two points above and two points below the JMF asphalt binder content.
+Submit no more than two JMFs for each asphalt concrete pay item per project.
+Additional submittals are at the discretion of the Labortary.
+Submit a 5-pound (2500 g) minimum uncompacted sample (all mixes) representing the JMF.
+Submit additional samples as requested by the Laboratory.

-Do not start mix production without and 48 hour notification of the District.. the JMF can be rejected for failure to verify in the plant or at the project
+Do not start mix production without a preliminary JMF approval and 48 hour notification of the District.
+Final approval of a JMF will be based upon field verification.
+Per 441.12 the JMF can be rejected for failure to verify in the plant or at the project

 Do not apply the gradation requirements of 703.05 for fine aggregate.